 The screening must be carried out seven days after the individual is found, and is considered to lead to a more "efficient" procedure.

-If an individual has an asylum process underway in another country, we will find out when we meet the person and can record their biometrics, says Jesper Ingvert, head of implementation in the South Police Region.
+If an individual has an asylum process underway in another country, we will find out when we meet this person and can record the person's biometrics, says Jesper Ingvert, head of implementation in Police Region South.

 According to Ingvert, with the current system, it can take several weeks to get a response from other EU countries.
 When the new system is in place, he expects it to take about 45 minutes.